pombase/canto/root/docs/md/canto_admin/setup.md

     ./script/canto_add.pl --person "Kim Rutherford" kim@pombase.org secret_password admin

+The `secret_password` is stored as a SHA1 hash.

 ## Loading data

+Canto operates in two modes: "single organism" and "multi organism".

 You will need to load at least one organisms, a list of genes and one or more ontologies before using Canto.